Christian Walker Player Props: Diamondbacks vs. Red Sox

 Red Sox Pitching Rankings

-- The pitching staff for the Red Sox has a collective 8.6 K/9, which ranks 17th in MLB.
+- The Red Sox pitching staff is 20th in MLB with a collective 8.5 strikeouts per nine innings.

-- The Red Sox have the 25th-ranked team ERA across all MLB pitching staffs (4.82).
+- The Red Sox have a 4.76 team ERA that ranks 25th among all league pitching staffs.

-- The Red Sox allow the third-most home runs in baseball (72 total, 1.4 per game).
+- Red Sox pitchers combine to allow 72 total home runs at a clip of 1.4 per game (fourth-most in baseball).

-- Sale (4-2) gets the starting nod for the Red Sox in his 10th start of the season.
-He's put together a 5.01 ERA in 50 1/3 innings pitched, with 62 strikeouts.
+- Whitlock (1-2) takes the mound for the Red Sox in his fourth start of the season.
+He's put together a 6.19 ERA in 16 2/3 innings pitched, with 11 strikeouts.

-- The lefty last pitched on Sunday against the San Diego Padres, when he tossed seven innings, allowing two earned runs while giving up three hits.
+- In his last appearance on Saturday, April 22, the right-hander tossed four innings against the Milwaukee Brewers, allowing five earned runs while surrendering eight hits.

+- In three games this season, the 26-year-old has put up a 6.19 ERA and 6.2 strikeouts per nine innings, while allowing a batting average of .311 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.